abinit/abipy/docs/README.rst

 in :file:`abipy/docs/requirements.txt` with::

     pip install -r abipy/docs/requirements.txt

-* api - placeholders to automatically generate the api documentation
-* devel - documentation for AbiPy developers
-* users - the user documentation, e.g plotting tutorials, configuration tips, etc.
-* faq - frequently asked questions
-* index.rst - the top level include document for AbiPy docs
-* conf.py - the sphinx configuration
-* _static - used by the sphinx build system
-* _templates - used by the sphinx build system

 To build the HTML documentation, install sphinx then type ``make html`` that will execute::